romo/alias-earth-core/README.md

 A hypermessage has two parts: The `_signed_` object is the actual data that is signed by on the client using MetaMask.
 The `_params_` object is meta data which allows the receiver (such as an API server) to verify the signature (i.e. find the signing Ethereum address) and look up which alias that address is linked to on the blockchain.
 The '🕒' (unix timestamp, according to client) is added automatically so that it's possible for apps to enforce expiry times.

 **IMPORTANT NOTE:** If you are using hypermessages for auth, you should always include something like `{ "app": "my_unique_app_name" }` in the signed data and explicitly check for that on your server.
-Otherwise it might be possible for an attacker who intercepts a hypermessage that the user has created in other context to sign in to your application.
+Otherwise it might be possible for an attacker who intercepts a hypermessage that the user has created in another context to sign in to your application.

-#### <a name="hypermessage-protocol-create">Create Hypermessage</a>
+#### <a name="hypermessage-utils-create">Create Hypermessage</a>

 ```js
 // On sender's machine, assuming MetaMask is installed